mdaines/viz-js/README.md

 ### Internet Explorer support

 Internet Explorer 10 and 11 require [Fabric.js](http://fabricjs.com) as an optional dependency for PNG output.
+Viz.js will look for a `fabric` object as a member of the global object with a `loadSVGFromString()` function and use that if present.

 ## Build